Starved Rock Family Campground may be partially solar powered by September

 “This will help keep costs down for all ‘RVers’ and all the tent people and everything,” he said.
 “Our goal is to try and bring those bills down for them.”

-The solar farm will be in an area of land in the back corner of the property with a fence around it, Voss said.
+The solar farm will be on an area of land in the back corner of the property with a fence around it, Voss said.

 The field is large enough to provide power for about half of the 107 campsites without further plans for expansion in the future.

-“We have a good 300-400 people out there every weekend,” he said.
+“We have a good 300 to 400 people out there every weekend,” he said.
 “We’ve been full every weekend since Memorial Day.”

-Voss said he has been working with Legacy Solar LLC on the project and the company is ready to begin the project in about 2 weeks.
+Voss said he has been working with Legacy Solar LLC on the project, and the company is ready to begin the project in about two weeks.
 He said he is hopeful for a September completion date.

 He said it will be exciting to be able to provide a green campground and provide clean power for the campers traveling through the area.